sidethics/bseb12th_results_scraper/README.md

 This Python script allows you to scrape student details and subject-wise marks from the Bihar School Examination Board (BSEB) website for 12th-grade results.

+## Purpose

+The purpose of this project is to provide a transparent and open-source tool for retrieving and analyzing student data from the BSEB website.
+With the BSEB 12th Results Scraper, users can easily fetch student details and subject-wise marks for analysis and further processing.
+This can be useful for educational institutions, researchers, or anyone interested in analyzing academic performance trends.

+## Warnings

+- **Use Responsibly**: While this script allows for easy retrieval of student data, it should be used responsibly and ethically.
+Respect the privacy of students and adhere to all relevant laws and regulations.
+- **Rate Limiting**: The BSEB website may have rate limiting or other restrictions on data access.
+Excessive scraping may result in temporary or permanent bans from the website.
+- **Data Accuracy**: While efforts are made to ensure the accuracy of the fetched data, there may be inaccuracies or inconsistencies in the results.
+Users should verify the data independently before making any decisions based on it.

 ## Features

 - **Roll Code and Roll Number Iteration**: The script iterates through a range of roll codes and a list of roll numbers to fetch student details.